TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 // Why didn't we switch to roadrunner or pedro path here? and Why we developed our own?

+We were persistent about making a fast path follower
 - We were interested in path following and we wanted to further the field in FTC
 - To intuitively learn, hands-on, how path following works in robotics
 - Potentially find faster or more efficient solutions